Fun Thanksgiving Games

 Thanksgiving Classroom Game

-This next Thanksgiving game requires no prep so you can play anytime you have spare time in your class.
-To play, first, choose three students to be the three ‘turkeys’ and tell them to come to the front of the class.
-Next, all other students must close their eyes, put their heads on their desks, and hold one of their thumbs up in the air.
-Now the game can begin.
+This Thanksgiving game requires no prep, so you can play it anytime you have a few spare minutes in class.
+To start, choose three students to be the “turkeys” and have them come to the front of the room.
+All the other students should close their eyes, put their heads down on their desks, and hold one thumb up in the air.

-The ‘turkeys’ will walk around the class and choose one student each by touching them on the thumb.
-Once a student is chosen, they should lower their thumb and continue to keep their eyes closed.
-After making their choice, the turkeys should return to the front of the class and then the teacher will tell all students to open their eyes.
+The turkeys then walk around the classroom and each one chooses a student by gently touching their thumb.
+Once a student has been chosen, they lower their thumb and continue to keep their eyes closed.
+After the turkeys have made their selections, they return to the front of the class and the teacher tells everyone to open their eyes.

 Now comes the fun part!
-The three students that were touched must stand up and guess which ‘turkey’ touched them on the thumb.
-If they guess correctly, they get to change places with the turkey.
-If they guess wrong, they sit down, and the current turkey gets to play again in the next round.
+The three students who were touched must stand up and guess which turkey chose them.
+If they guess correctly, they switch places with the turkey.
+If they guess wrong, they sit down and the turkey keeps their spot for the next round.

-To make it even more fun, you can tell the ‘turkeys’ to make a turkey sound when they choose someone.
-Not only is this fun, it will also give students an extra clue as to who chose them.
-This game is super fun, and students will want to play again and again, even after Thanksgiving is over!
+To make the game even more entertaining, tell the turkeys to make a gobbling sound when they choose someone.
+Not only does this add some humor, but it also gives the guessing students an extra clue about who picked them.
+This game is always a hit, and students will want to play it again and again, even after Thanksgiving is over.

 5. Thanksgiving Bingo Game